-I got pregnant in March, after I was married.
-I went to the doctor, although I had a pre-existing health condition, he told me not to worry.
+I got pregnant in March, not long after my wedding.
+Later, when I went to the doctor, although I had a pre-existing health condition, he told me not to worry.
 He told me everything was going along well.
-I live on an island, so at the time, we were limited on care.
+I live on an island, so at the time, our care was limited.

 As far as I knew, everything was going fine.

 I went to the doctor for a routine check up, plus to find out the baby’s gender.
 During the ultrasound, the doctor told me that my child was on the big side.
 He told us that I needed to go off-island to the big city, to get a second opinion.